Edward Avedisian Professorships Awarded at Installation Ceremony

 Hee-Young Park, PhD, professor and chair of medical sciences and education, professor of dermatology and associate dean for faculty affairs, was named the Carolann S. Najarian, MD, Professor.
 Najarian, MD’80, worked most of her career in private practice.
 In response to the devastating 1988 Armenian earthquake, she established the Armenian Health Alliance, delivering medicine and medical supplies, established a primary care center and a center for expectant women.
 She was assistant medical director at Middlesex County Hospital and instructor in clinical medicine at Harvard Medical School.

-“I know this chair will add significantly to the education of student here, enriching their medical education and preparing them to go out into a culturally diverse world to care for patients,” Najarian said.
+“I know this chair will add significantly to the education of students here, enriching their medical education and preparing them to go out into a culturally diverse world to care for patients,” Najarian said.

 Park said it took a global community to raise her and get her to where she is today.
 Born in Korea, she credited her father with believing that education was for all, including women.
 Arriving in Arkansas at age 15, by herself, to pursue science education, Park said she was grateful to the Blyholder family in Fayetteville, Arkansas, who sponsored and hosted her.